Different Brains and the Future of Work: Preparing for Tomorrow’s Challenges

 Integrating Different Brains Into Business Strategy

-This means building cultures that don’t just tolerate difference, but actively harness it.
-Neurodiversity training, inclusive leadership development, and more flexible team norms are all essential to creating a true innovation ecosystem—one where everyone can contribute at their best.
+This means building cultures that don’t just tolerate difference but actively harness it.
+Neurodiversity training, inclusive leadership development, and employee accommodations are essential to creating a true innovation ecosystem—one where everyone can contribute at their best.

 Adaptability Will Define the Winners